 \section{Abstract}

 Let $K$ be a non-archimedean local field with residue field of characteristic $p$.
 We give necessary and sufficient conditions for a two-generator subgroup $G$ of $\pslk$ to be discrete, where either $K=\mathbb{Q}_p$ or $G$ contains no elements of order $p$.
-We also present a practical algorithm which decides whether such a subgroup $G$ is discrete.
-A crucial ingredient for this work is a general structure theorem for two-generator groups acting by isometries on a $\Lambda$-tree, obtained by applying Klein-Maskit combination theorems.
+We give a practical algorithm to decide whether such a subgroup $G$ is discrete.
+We also give practical algorithms to decide whether a two-generator subgroup of either $\slr$ or $\slk$ (where $K$ is a finite extension of $\qp$) is dense.
+A crucial ingredient for this work is a structure theorem for two-generator groups acting by isometries on a $\Lambda$-tree.